 Moreno recovered quickly, however, and was able to return to an exercise regimen that would make a triathlete envious.
 Johansen accompanies him on 15-mile cycling trips; as a result, she says, her physical stamina is better than it was in her 20s.
 Today, the couple often gets up at dawn to go mountain biking together.

 For her part, Woolston feels no desire to accompany her husband and older son on all their all-day hiking and fishing trips.
-She can use the time to work on her new novel (her first novel, Freak Observer, came out recently.)
+She used the time to work on her new novel.
 She knows other happy couples in which the woman is several years older than the man, and she believes this trend will continue as women realize they have more options than before.